lmpham1/Game_Deals_Web_App/README.md

 Develope a website related to grocery, games purchase, or warehouse.
 The website would allow for:

--Creation of accounts
+- Creation of accounts
--Products purchase
+- Products purchase
--Inventory management
+- Inventory management